Copyright 1998

 A few days later I was able to have visitors.
 I spent two hours with with a friend.
 She was told I looked just awful.
 I'd say I was looking thinner.
 Who wouldn't after losing forty pounds?

 I stayed in the hospital a week.
 When I was finally released I had a ton of things to do in Monrovia.
 By the time it was all done, I was drenched in sweat.
 Both shirt and hair were soaked.
-A policeman stopped me on the street to see why I was so exhausted.
-He helped me get a taxi home.
+I looked so bad that a policeman stopped me on the street and hailed a taxi.